madvoid/Tiva-Test/README.md

 # Tiva Test #
 ---
 ## Introduction ##
 This repository is a testbed for code that is to be used with Texas Instruments' [Tiva Launchpad](http://www.ti.com/tool/ek-tm4c123gxl).
 In this README, I try to use the Blink project as the example for most of the instructions.
+Many of the programs will have minor functionality changes with commits, so go through the file history to see different things being done.
 This project is a work in progress...

 ## Installation and Setup##
 Since I develop on a Mac, here's what I did to get everything working properly: